carpentries/instructor-training/_episodes/08-motivation.md

-In computing, it means making a positive effort to be more welcoming to women, people of color, people with various sexual orientations, the elderly, people with physical disabilities, the formerly incarcerated, the economically disadvantaged, and everyone else who doesn't fit Silicon Valley's white/Asian male demographic.
+In computing, it means making a positive effort to be more welcoming to women, people of color, people with various sexual orientations, the elderly, people with physical disabilities, the formerly incarcerated, the economically disadvantaged, and everyone else who does not fit Silicon Valley's white/Asian male demographic.
 Lee's paper
 "[What can I do today to create a more inclusive community in CS?]({{ page.root }}/files/papers/lee-create-inclusive-community-2015.pdf)" is a brief, practical guide with references to the research literature.